OneSchool access management and use procedure

 - the level of access required that is appropriate and proportionate to the key tasks of their role.

-- A ROSA/SOSA can undertake the above actions and set up the access request on behalf of an employee at their centre.
-The new employee will be notified via email and is then required to review their access request and progress on to the endorser (or approver).
+- A SOSA/ROSA/Central Office employee can set up the access request on behalf of an employee at their centre.
+The employee on whose behalf the access request has been created is notified via email and is then required to review their access request and progress on to the Endorser (or Approver).

 - As part of their request, the Requester must: